Skizzy-create/my-encryption-app/Backend/Project-Doc.md

 │   ├── middlewares/
 │   │   ├── authMiddleware.ts             // Middleware for protecting routes that require authentication
 │   │   ├── errorMiddleware.ts            // Middleware for handling errors across the application
+|   |   ├── userExistsMiddleware.ts       // New: Middleware to check if a user exists in the database
 │   │   └── fileUploadMiddleware.ts       // New: Middleware for handling file uploads (using Multer)
 │   │
 │   └── server.ts                         // Configures and starts the server